Jennifer Lopez, Ben Affleck’s divorce becomes Kangana Ranaut’s ‘gossip’ topic

-Jennifer Lopez and Ben Affleck’s divorce became the topic of session for a Bollywood actress, Kangana Ranaut.
+Jennifer Lopez and Ben Affleck’s divorce became the topic of "sunday gossip" for a Bollywood actress, Kangana Ranaut.

 The Fashion starlet compared their relationship with an ordinary Indian couple in her new statement.